odoo/documentation/crm/leads/manage/automatic_assignation.rst

 Configuration
 =============

-If you have just started with Odoo CRM and haven't set up your sales team nor registered your salespeople, :doc:`read this documentation first <../../overview/started/setup>`.
+If you have just started with Twenty20 CRM and haven't set up your sales team nor registered your salespeople, :doc:`read this documentation first <../../overview/started/setup>`.

 .. note::